climate-strike/license/blocklist/README.md

 # Blocklist

-Companies who are bad-listed from using Climate Strike Software (software that uses the Climate Strike License).
+Companies who are blocklisted from using Climate Strike Software (software that uses the Climate Strike License).

 | Company | Ownership | Revenue USD (2018) | Primary Business | Link |
 |---------|----------------|----------------|------------------|------|